 What is Selective Licensing?

-Selective licensing focuses on the management of private rented properties in areas of low demand and/or with high levels of antisocial behaviour.
+Selective licensing focuses on the management of private rented properties within a designated area.
+A designation can be made if an area is suffering from one or more of the following: low demand for housing, poor property condition, high levels of antisocial behaviour, migration, deprivation or crime.
 The key aim is to improve landlords’ management of properties and in doing so, help regenerate the area.

 Selective Licensing – How to Apply

 An application is required for a licence for each property that is rented within a designated area, unless the property is exempt (see Application Guidance).